 F. HOW IS THE SCHEME DIFFERENT FROM EXISTING SCHEMES OF THE MUTUAL FUND?

-Comparison of actively managed open ended hybrid schemes of HSBC Mutual Fund.
+Comparison with other actively managed open ended debt oriented schemes of HSBC Mutual Fund is as under.
 Please refer to weblink (Product Differentiation) for detailed comparative table.